elencodes/elencodes/README.md

 <h2>About me:</h2>
 <ul>
   <li>😎 I am Frontend Developer with a passion for analytics and the psychology of human behavior.</li>
-  <li>🔭 Working on React JS, Vanilla JS and contributing to frontend for building websites and web applications.</li>
+  <li>🔭 Working on ReactJS, Vanilla JS and contributing to frontend for building websites and web applications.</li>
   <li>🌱 Сurrently exploring TypeScript, Node.js.</li>
   <li>⚡ In my free time, I read tech articles and create pet projects.</li>
 </ul>